elmendezz/QuickSwitch/README.md

 - Latest version of Magisk or KernelSU or Apatch
 - Android 9+
+- at least 15 MB of free space

 ## ⚠Warning⚠
 This module operates the system using Root privileges.